Skip to Main Content

 How can I get started?

-To identify SCRC collection material that you'd like to work with, follow the tabs at the left to learn the best ways to browse or search through the collections.
-You can always Ask the SCRC Reference Librarian if you have specific questions about the collections or visit the Research Assistance website for other useful research tips.
+To identify SCRC collection materials that you'd like to work with, follow the tabs to the left to learn the best ways to browse or search through the collections.